Sendai specialty "Seri Nabe"

 Of course, the leaves and stems each have their own unique charms, so Sendai parsley hotpot is a hotpot dish that lets you enjoy three different flavors!
 It's no wonder it has swept all the Grand Prix awards!

-From here, I will introduce some tips for making seri hotpot.
+From here, I will introduce some tips for making parsley hotpot

-2. The ingredients are the same as regular hot pot!
-Duck meat is the best! – The ingredients for the hot pot can be the same as regular hot pot.
-When making it at home, chicken is fine, but using duck meat makes it even more delicious.
+2. The ingredients are the same as for a regular hot pot!
+Duck meat makes it even better! – The ingredients for the hot pot can be the same as for a typical hot pot.
+You can use chicken when making it at home, but using duck meat will make it even more delicious.

-3. You can enjoy the crunchiness of parsley by cooking it shabu-shabu style! – When eating parsley, simmering it is fine, but cooking it shabu-shabu style makes it even more crunchy!
-It makes it even more appealing.
-However, be careful, as the roots need to be cooked for at least 20 to 30 seconds.
+3. Enjoy the crisp texture of Japanese parsley when you cook it shabu-shabu style! – While boiling is also a good way to eat Japanese parsley, cooking it shabu-shabu style enhances its crispness and makes it even more appealing.
+However, be careful as the roots need to be boiled for at least 20-30 seconds.

-4. The basic way to wash the roots is to rub the soil.
-If you have a toothbrush, that's even better! - The basic way to wash the roots is to rub them with your fingers.
-If you have an old toothbrush, you can also use it to wash them all at once.
-However, be careful, as there may be small stones stuck between the roots and stems even when washing with a toothbrush.
+4. The basic method for washing the soil around the roots is to rub them with your fingers.
+A toothbrush is even better! – The basic way to wash the roots is to rub them with your fingers.
+If you have an old toothbrush, you can also use that to wash them all at once.
+However, be careful as even after washing with a toothbrush, small stones may be stuck between the roots and the stem.

 Japanese parsley hotpot is easy to make, but if you keep these tips in mind, it will taste even better.
 Try to keep these tips in mind when making it at home!